OH2LAK/RPi-StreamDeck-Controller/README.md

 > This program is just in its baby steps.
 Only basic communication between the controller and StreamDeck and behavior control of the buttons have been implemented.
 > Next task is to implement the support for all kind of actions based on button press.

-# Python StreamDeck Controller for Raspberry Pi Zero W
+# RPi-StreamDeck-Controller

-A Python script to control a StreamDeck device with customizable button styles and actions.
-The controller is to sit in a Raspberry Pi Zero W miniature computer which can be attached to the back of the StreamDeck device.
+This project is designed to control a StreamDeck device using a Raspberry Pi.
+It includes a web GUI for managing styles and button configurations stored in an SQLite database.

 ## Description